supercontainers/compspec-go/docs/usage.md

 Extraction has two use cases, and likely you won't be running this manually, but within the context of another command:

 1. Extracting metadata about the container image at build time to generate an artifact (done via "create")
-2. Extracting metadata about the host at image selection time, and comparing against a set of contender container images to select the best one (done via "check").
+2. Extracting metadata about the host at image selection time, and comparing against a set of contender container images to select the best one (done via "match").

 However, for the advanced or interested user, you can run extract as a standalone utility to inspect or otherwise save metadata from extractors.
 For example, if you want to extract metadata to your local machine, you can use extract!
 Either just run all extractors and dump to the terminal: